Particular/docs.particular.net/nservicebus/operations/nservicebus-analyzer.md

 versions: '[6,]'
 ---

 Asynchronous APIs bring great performance improvements.
 However, they introduce new risks for bugs due to missing `await` operators.
-NServiceBus comes with a built-in Roslyn analyzer to detect missing awaits on NServiceBus APIs.
+Starting with Versions 6.5 and 7.1, NServiceBus comes with a built-in Roslyn analyzer to detect missing awaits on NServiceBus APIs.

 ## Functionality